Recommended Bible Studies

 Precepts Bible Studies by Precept Ministries (Kay Arthur) PO Box 182218, Chattanooga, TN 37422, 423/892-6814

 The Amazing Collection is a video Bible study for women, taught sequentially book by book.
 The series contains 66 videos, organized in 11 sets.
 Each 45-minute program gives an overview of one book in the Bible.
 The main characters and theme of each book come alive with dynamic teaching, original music videos and personal testimonies.
 The collection is visually appealing and creatively enhanced with professional graphics, timelines, maps, drama, music and animation.
 In addition, each set contains a companion workbook to enhance the teaching and to encourage further study.
 Whether you’re a busy mom, a women’s ministry leader, a senior pastor, or a small-group facilitator, your spiritual walk and Biblical knowledge will be greatly enriched by investing in The Amazing Collection.

-Bible Study Fellowship (BSF International) is a VERY thorough, independent, weekly, expository Bible study group.
+Bible Study Fellowship (BSF International) is a VERY thorough, independent, inter-denominational weekly, Bible study group.
 Classes for men, women, young adults and children are held in many major U.S.A. cities, in prisons, and in some other countries, as well.
-They do not ask for money and do not charge a fee to attend.
+It’s free and they do not ask for money.
 They are not a denomination or church, nor are they associated with any.
 They do not advertise.
-They study the Bible only.
+They only study the Bible.

 BIBLE STUDY FELLOWSHIP

 The following was printed in a BSF newsletter and is written to Guests who attended an Introduction Class.